microsoft/AdaptiveCards/specs/AdaptiveCardsXamarinSpec.md

 Something to consider is that Native Xamarin is designed to share the logic and services inside an application but the UI is independent for every platform which allows us to have three different object models.

+## Feature Priority

+The priorities among the APIs to be ported into Xamarin for the pre-release version were decided by selecting which APIs would be the bare minimum for a consumer of the Xamarin package to be able to render a card would be P0 as well as any APIs that were part of a feature (such as featureRegistration).

+For P1, the tasks were decided using the same features asked for P1 in the [Xamarin.Forms github issue](https://github.com/microsoft/AdaptiveCards/issues/3255) which states that custom rendering for actions and elements would be P1.

+Finally, P2 would be any task that enhances the developer experience but are not required for using Adaptive Cards and P3 would be any APIs that may not be used by most consumers or are specific to only one platform.

 ## Rendering

 ### UWP